mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 # Definitions

 To make sure we're all on the same page with the concepts that we're going to discuss, I want to start with a few definitions.
 The only pre-requirement for now is that each of the routes of the application will be lazy-loaded unless specified otherwise.
 This is just for simplicity, it's not a restriction of the algorithms that we're going to apply.
-Let's suppose we have the following page:
+Let's suppose we have an application with the pages `/a`, `/a/a`, `/a/b`, `/b`, and `/c`, with the following transitions between them:

 <img src="/static/images/mlx/navigation-graph.svg" style="display: block; margin: auto; margin-top: 25px; margin-bottom: 25px; transform: scale(1.2);">